 Australia’s creative industries are a major driver of our economy, worth an estimated $30 billion and employing hundreds of thousands.
 If you’re thinking about a creative career, don’t let anyone tell you it isn’t a serious business.

-Offered for the first time in 2017, our new Bachelor of Creative Industries course will prepare you for a creative career path, with practical projects and real-world experience.
+Accredited by professional organisations including the Public Relations Institute of Australia (PRIA) and the Media Foundation of Australia (MFA), our Bachelor of Creative Industries prepares you for a creative career path, with practical projects and real-world experience.
 You’ll graduate with solid creative skills and the know-how to create your own opportunities.

 The course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.